Skip to content

 Cognitive spaces in quantum statistics: fermions or bosons.

-Furthermore, each Nobel Lecture is described in two boxes: one for Accepted knowledge or questions under discussion in Laureate´s time and another for Laureat´s contributions or explanations.
+Furthermore, each Nobel Lecture is described in a two columns Table: one column is for Accepted knowledge or questions under discussion in Laureate´s time and another column is for Laureat´s contributions or explanations.
 Quotation marks indicate complete quoted paragraphs.

 1945 Physics Nobel Prize awarded to Pauli.